wp-plugins/ssl-quality-checker/readme.txt

 License URI: http://www.gnu.org/licenses/gpl.html
 Stable tag: 1.0.1

-Ensure you SSL certificate is valid and server is configured for best security practices.
+Ensure your SSL certificate is valid and your server is configured for best security practices.

 == Description ==